 Identify criteria for consistent evaluation

-This guide is intended for the search chair, search committee and hiring manager.
-Using agreed upon criteria among the search committee, the search chair in collaboration with the hiring authority/manager’s HR Professional or HR Associate, should lead in developing the criteria chart.
-This can be used to evaluate applicants' skills and qualifications.
-Effective and appropriate use of a criteria chart makes the screening process more objective, systematic and effective.
+This guide is intended for the search chair, search committee, and hiring manager.
+Using agreed-upon criteria among the search committee, the search chair, in collaboration with the hiring authority/manager’s HR professional or HR associate, should lead in developing the criteria chart.
+This chart can be used to evaluate applicants' skills and qualifications.
+Effective and appropriate use of a criteria chart makes the screening process more objective, systematic, and effective.
 The selection criteria in the chart must be carefully defined and directly related to the requirements of the position.
 Listed below are examples of what can be included when preparing a criteria chart.

 - Educational requirements

-- Years of experience requirements (note - it is important to consider that professionals earlier in their careers can possess qualifications that will make for a successful candidate)
+- Years of experience requirements (note: it is important to consider that professionals earlier in their careers may possess qualifications that make them strong candidates)

 - Most important job duties or responsibilities of the position